5 Positive Outcomes of Getting a Communication-Focused Education

 Like good teamwork, leadership ability tops the list of what employers seek most.* And one of the core qualities of being a good leader is being an effective communicator.
 After all, leadership requires getting other people to buy in to your vision, something that they feel is worth following.
 And that requires persuasiveness, authenticity, and positive energy.

 People who have a degree in communications (or similar credentials) often understand the art of persuasion, including how to identify and overcome barriers to effectively getting their messages across.
 And they are frequently able to formulate winning communication concepts and strategies that help position their organizations for long-term success and cultural relevance.

 5. Greater Ability to Make a Positive Difference

 Effective communication is at the heart of most ethical enterprises that do good in the world.
 They know that getting people to act for an important cause requires great storytelling along with interactive conversations that enable people from different groups to have their voices heard.

 Plus, skilled communicators are often among the best at assisting with conflict resolution.
 They're able to listen and help clarify everyone's true concerns and find common ground that serves as a foundation for building something more positive and cooperative.

 Use this moment to discover schools where you can earn a valuable communication degree, diploma, or certificate.
 Explore a selection of online or nearby programs by putting your current zip code into the search box below!

-* National Association of Colleges and Employers, website last visited on April 13, 2017.
+* National Association of Colleges and Employers, Job Outlook 2015, website last visited on December 11, 2017.